TheKing4012/Machine-Learning/anglais.md

 I mean just imagine, if you never procrastinate, if you are always doing like metro work sleep, don't you think it can have very bad aspect for your mental health ?

-And even if procrastination can be considered as a thing that is useless, they are several ways to procrastinate a
+And even if procrastination can be considered as a thing that is useless, they are several ways to procrastinate and working an a thing.
+For example, video games.
+Several people will think there is no good aspect of it, it's just procrastination.
+But there are scientific studies that show that people who play video games have
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyNTAzMTUxOV19
+eyJoaXN0b3J5IjpbLTU5MTIxMjAwNl19
 -->